Stephen Piscotty: 2017

 Then 26, he signed a six-year extension for a reported $33.75 million ($5.625 mil. average), with a $15 million option for 2023 on April 3.
 Piscotty was not yet arbitration-eligible, and his first year of free-agent eligibility was to be 2022.
 Five years prior, the Cardinals plucked Piscotty out of Stanford University with one of the two picks they netted as compensation for Albert Pujols' departure.
 Since making his big league debut, Piscotty had posted a .282/.349/.467 slash line and an .816 OPS.
 In 2016, Piscotty led the Cards in games played (153), runs scored (86), RBIs (85) and game-winning RBIs (10).

-The day after signing a new contract, he received the rare distinction of getting hit by a ball three times in one at-bat and trip around the bases, including a bruised head in scoring a run on April 4.
+On April 4, he received the rare distinction of getting hit by a ball three times in one trip around the bases.
 At bat, he was hit by a pitch near the right elbow.
 Piscotty then hustled to second on a wild pitch, only to be struck on the left elbow by the catcher's throw.
-After a bobbled-ball error in the infield, giving him an opening to take the extra base, he sprinted home.
-The second baseman's throw hit him in the left side of his head, wearing a helmet, as he slid in safely at home plate.
-He was subject to concussion tests before he could return to action after taking the hit by the ball, sustaining a contusion.
+A few pitches later, he tried to score from second after a bobbled-ball error in the infield.
+The second baseman's throw hit him in the left side of his helmet as he slid in safely at home plate.
+He was subject to concussion tests before he could return to action and was diagnosed with a head contusion.
 Starting pitcher and teammate Adam Wainwright said afterwards, "Probably the roughest turn around the bases I've ever seen."
 He passed the concussion protocol on April 5, clearing him to play.
-He said he was more sore around his right elbow where he was hit by the pitch to start the unusual sequence of getting hit three times in that one inning at-bat.
+He said he was more sore around his right elbow where he was hit by the pitch to start the unusual sequence of getting hit three times in one inning.

 He took personal leave on May 26.
 After returning from personal leave, Piscotty was placed on the DL once again and missed 16 games.
 Piscotty returned from the DL, and was subsequently optioned to Triple-A Memphis due to his underachieving year, with a .232 batting average.